Our Superior Technology I Thermal Desorption

 The carbonised residue, which remains in the retort, is then cooled and sampled before being placed into one-ton capacity bulk bags.

-The carbonised residue is classified according to the waste classification and management regulations and disposed of in a GLB+ landfill site.
+The carbonised residue is classified according to the waste classification and management regulations and removed in a GLB+ landfill site.

 The off-gases from the rotary furnace then pass through a thermal oxidiser, where the gases are exposed to oxidative conditions– and necessary turbulence at temperatures in excess of 1100 °C for a period longer than two seconds.